WHAT IS E-PUSTAKALAYA? +

 WHAT FEATURES DOES E-PUSTAKALAYA HAVE? +

 E-Pustakalaya has four powerful features that make it easy for the user to access books, documents, videos, audio files, and images:

-Browsing capability: The user can browse through the seven major sections looking for items she likes, or she can also browse by author, subject, date and keyword.
+Browsing capability: The user can browse through the six major sections looking for items she likes, or she can also browse by author, subject, date and keyword.

 Searching capability: If the user knows the specifics about the item she is looking for (e.g., exact title or author), she can look for that item using the library search facility.

 Linking capability: If the user finds an item she is looking for and wants to find similar items (e.g., by the same author), she can list those items with a single click.

 Filtering capability: The user can filter the item listings (obtained from the above three procedures) according to author.

 HOW DO I USE THE BROWSE, LINK AND SEARCH FEATURE OF THE LIBRARY? +

 - When you click on any of the main sections, you will see a page with the sub-sections for that section.
 For example, if you want to see what is available under Nepali children's literature, first click on the “Sahiyta” section.
 In the page that shows up, you will see a number of subsections, one of which is “Nepali Baal Sahiya”.
 Now clicking on the “Nepali Baal Sahiya” link will display all the materials in that sub-section.
 The displayed list will include the title and author of each item in the collection.
 This list is analogous to the collections of books you see arranged in the book shelves of physical libraries.